 5. The Affordable Care Act (ACA)

 Although it is still much too early to determine whether the ACA will have a positive or negative impact on workers’ compensation as a whole, it’s clear that there will indeed be an impact.
 Chief Economist for NCCI Harry Shuford suggests that the ACA’s identification of best practices when it comes to certain injuries will have a positive effect on workers’ compensation and how work injures are treated.

 Although workers’ compensation stands to go through some big changes in the future, it is still available now for many individuals who are hurt on the job.
 If you have been involved in a work-related accident, don’t hesitate to reach out to an experienced workers’ comp lawyer for assistance.

-Call the Wanko Law Firm today for a consultation to discuss your workers’ compensation case in detail at (985) 893-6530.
+Call the Wanko Workers’ Comp Lawyer today for a consultation to discuss your workers’ compensation case in detail at (985) 893-6530.